axvr/code-dump/python/paramparse/README.md

 # ParamParse

-This is a simple and lightweight python parameter parser.
+This is a simple and lightweight python parameter parser module.

 Licence: BSD 3-Clause